aronthill/making-figures-count/README.md

 # Making Figures Count

-Aron Hill — Research Incubator talk.
+Aron Hill — SoP Research Incubator talk.

 A guide to making figures in R and ggplot2, using one fictional caffeine and vigilance dataset.
 All 80 observations are simulated.